 no-visitor policy helped to reduce traffic at the hospital,

-which lessens the chance of COVID spreading.
+which lessened the chance of COVID spreading.
 Misty Roberts,

 the president of Medical Patient Modesty, discussed why this